anastasiapan/Landmarks_vSLAM/README.md

 # Landmark-based Visual SLAM

 Landmark-based Visual SLAM 🤖🤖🤖
-The idea behind the project is to perform landmark-based visual SLAM detecting landmarks with object detection
+The idea behind the project is to perform landmark-based visual SLAM detecting static objects as landmarks with object detection
 Currently the system is not 100% V-SLAM, it uses LIDAR scans too and detects landmarks with YOLO - still awesome though 😄

 Written by: